Exodus-Privacy/website/content/page/what.en.md

 ## Popularization supports

 Exodus Privacy main interest is to make people aware of the tracking done by mobile applications.
-To do so, we are creating videos explaining how and why tracking massively occures on smartphones.
+To do so, we are creating videos explaining how and why tracking massively occurs on smartphones.
 These videos are available on 2 platforms:
 <div class="row justify-content-md-center">
   <div class="col-md-4 text-center">
     <img src="/media/peertube.svg" height="48px" class="mt-3 ml-auto mr-auto"/>